 The South Island of New Zealand is probably what you imagine when you think of NZ.
 If you have a short amount of time (under two weeks) to travel this is probably where you will go.
 It has some beaches, although not as breathtaking as the North’s; mountains, major cities, and everything in between.
-The rolling hills and volcanic views of the North Island are exchanged for mountains and alpine landscapes on the South Island.
+The rolling green hills and volcanic views of the North Island are exchanged for mountains and alpine landscapes on the South Island.

 We took the ferry over from Wellington to Picton.
 It was about a three-hour scenic ride across the Cook Strait.
 The ferry reminded me of the one from Ireland to England – even featuring a movie theater.
 I was reunited with some of my travel buddies at the ferry and met the new group.

-Our final destination for the night was Marahau.
+After a couple of pitstops, our final destination for the night was Marahau.
 On the way there we stopped in Picton and Nelson.
 Nelson is a beautiful costal town known for its sunshine and chill vibes.
 If I did the route again I would have stopped by for a night in Nelson.
 This area is part of the Marlborough vineyard region so naturally we stopped for a wine tasting.
 For $5 we tried 4-5 wines and then if we bought any there was a $5 discount – so as our driver stated, “it was like making money.”
 My favorite wine at the tasting was surprisingly for me a Sauvignon Blanc.